-- (v) The information required under paragraphs (c)(4)(i) through (iv) of this section in a manner that is easily accessible and comprehensible to the general public, available at least on a public Web site, and, to the extent practicable, provided in a language that parents of students enrolled in all schools in the State can understand, in compliance with the requirements under § 200.21(b)(1) through (3).
-If the information required under paragraphs (c)(4)(i) through (iv) is made available in ways other than on a public Web site, it must be provided in compliance with the requirements under § 200.21(b)(1) through (3). - (5) Each SEA must describe where it will publish and annually update the rates and disproportionalities calculated under paragraph (c)(3) of this section and report on the rates and disproportionalities in the manner described in paragraph (c)(4)(v) of this section.

-The Arizona Department of Education will publish and annually update the rates and disproportionalities calculated under paragraph (c)(3) of this section and report on the rates and disproportionalities in the manner described in paragraph (c)(4)(v) of this section on the Arizona Department of Education website and in update equity documentation.
-Current data is showing an improvement in two years of work in reducing the equity gaps, although the data does indicate an increase in inexperienced teachers.
+(4) Fach SE A must publish and annually update (i) The rates and disproportionalities required under paragraph (c)(3) of this section; (ii) The percentage of teachers categorized in each LEA at each effectiveness level established as part of the definition of "ineffective teacher" under paragraph (c)(2)(i) of this section, consistent with applicable State privacy policies; (iii) The percentage of teachers categorized as out-of-field teachers consistent with § 200.37; and (iv) The percentage of teachers categorized as inexperienced teachers consistent with § 200.37.
+2014-15 Ineffective Developing Effective Highly Effective Statewide (54,024) 586 (1.08%) 3391 (6.28%) 24,212 (44.82%) 25,835 (47.82%) disprop parents of students enrolled in all schools in the State can understand, in compliance with the requirements under § 200.21(b)(1) through (3).
+If the information required under paragraphs (c)(4)(i) through (iv) is made available in ways other than on a public Web site, it must be provided in compliance with the requirements under § 200.21(b)(1) through (3).
+A must describe where it will publish and annually update the rates and portionalities calculated under paragraph (c)(3) of this section and report on the rates and portionalities in the manner described in paragraph (c)(4)(v) of this section. disproportiona and dispropor Arizona Depar showing an im epartment of Education will publish and annually update the rates and alities calculated under paragraph (c)(3) of this section and report on the rates tionalities in the manner described in paragraph (c)(4)(v) of this section on the tment of Education website and in update equity documentation.
+Current data is provement in two years of work in reducing the equity gaps, although the data an increase in inexperienced teachers.